BelaFrohn/synMinE/README.md

     <img width="70%" src="./Data/Fig1.png" alt="synMine_i3_Concept">
 </p>

+## Abstract
+Recently, utilization of machine learning (ML) has led to astonishing progress in computational protein design, bringing into reach the targeted engineering of proteins for industrial and biomedical applications.
+However, the design of proteins for emergent functions of core relevance to cells, such as the ability to spatiotemporally self-organize and thereby structure the cellular space, is still extremely challenging.
+While on the generative side conditional generative models and multi-state design are on the rise, for emergent functions there is a lack of tailored screening methods as typically needed in a protein design project, both computational and experimental.
+Here we describe a proof-of-principle of how such screening, <i>in silico</i> and <i>in vitro</i>, can be achieved for novel ML-generated variants of a protein that forms intracellular spatiotemporal patterns.
+For computational screening we use a structure-based divide-and-conquer approach to find the most promising candidates, while for the subsequent in vitro screening we use synthetic cell-mimics as established by Bottom-Up Synthetic Biology.
+We then show that the best screened candidate can indeed completely substitute the wildtype gene in <i>Escherichia coli</i>.
+These results raise great hopes for the next level of synthetic biology, where ML-designed synthetic proteins will be used to engineer cellular functions.

 ## Repository Structure
 The repository contains five directories:
 - [Data](https://github.com/BelaFrohn/syninE/Data): Containing all sequences, predicted structures, scores and the model weights.